New to Investing? This 1 Medical Stock Could Be the Perfect Starting Point

 The Focus List is comprised of stocks hand-picked from a long list of #1 (Strong Buy) or #2 (Buy) ranked companies, meaning that each new addition boasts a bullish earnings consensus among analysts.

-For fiscal 2022, nine analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.24 to $18.84.
-HCA boasts an average earnings surprise of 17.5%.
+Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
+The Zacks Consensus Estimate has increased $0 to $21.70.
+UNH boasts an average earnings surprise of 8.4%.

-Earnings for HCA are forecasted to see growth of 7.7% for the current fiscal year as well.
+Moreover, analysts are expecting UNH's earnings to grow 14.1% for the current fiscal year.

 Reveal Winning Stocks